 Previous levee improvement work in the Project Area left windows or gaps in the cutoff wall to allow for utilities to pass through.
-SREL Contract 4 would remedy one utility window by insetting seepage/stability berms within the 'window'.
+SREL Contract 4 would remedy one 100-foot-long utility window near Station 1690+00 by insetting seepage/stability berms within the 'window'.
 The drained berm would capture any seepage which may flow along the edges of the utility pipes and safely discharge it on the landside of the levee.